horshack-dpreview/RollingShutter/README.md

 Continue through additional video sets if your camera offers more than 2 shooting resolution.
 For example, some cameras offer 8K, 4K, and 1080, which will produce three sets of videos.

- #### Extra Credit
- If possible, shoot a few sample videos at varying bit-depths (8-bit vs 10-bit) and chroma sampling rates (420 vs 422).
-You don't have to repeat the full matrix of sets above - one sample video at the varied bit depth and chroma sampling rate is sufficient.